-Magento, owned by eBay, is one of the most widely used eCommerce platforms today that people to choose to grown their online business.
-In this post, we will discuss tips on how to speed up Magento performance to ensure you don’t lose any sales due to high abandonment rate or an unsatisfying user experience.
+Magento, owned by Adobe, is one of the most widely used ecommerce platforms today that people to choose to grown their online business.
+In this post, we will discuss tips on how to speed up Magento performance to ensure you don't lose any sales due to high abandonment rate or an unsatisfying user experience.

 When it comes to choosing an ecommerce CMS or platform you have a lot of options.
 You could go with WooCommerce which is an extension of WordPress, Shopify, Volusion, and a number of other ones.
 The reason a lot of businesses choose Magento is because it is a very robust platform with a high level of functionality and customizability.
 It is highly scalable, meaning there would be no need to change to a different platform later on as you scale up.

 According to Google Trends, the activity around Magento is still very high, since it's official release in 2008.
 However, WooCommerce and Shopify have seen very rapid and consistent growth over the past few years so it will be interesting to see where Magento will be in the next five years.